Maxim-Mazurok/google-api-typings-generator/gapi.client.content/readme.md

 await gapi.client.content.buyongoogleprograms.patch({ merchantId: "merchantId", regionCode: "regionCode",  });

 /*
 Pauses the BoG program in your Merchant Center account.
-Important: This method is only whitelisted for selected merchants.
+This method is only available to selected merchants.
 */
 await gapi.client.content.buyongoogleprograms.pause({ merchantId: "merchantId", regionCode: "regionCode",  });

 /*
 Requests review and then activates the BoG program in your Merchant Center account for the first time.
 Moves the program to the REVIEW_PENDING state.
-Important: This method is only whitelisted for selected merchants.
+This method is only available to selected merchants.
 */
 await gapi.client.content.buyongoogleprograms.requestreview({ merchantId: "merchantId", regionCode: "regionCode",  });